 If you have noticed, my stance has changed.
 I’m beginning to consider the other person as an equal who has needs, objectives and challenges that are as important to them as mine are to me.
 Coming out of the ‘Who is Right Game’, I ask myself further questions:

 What did the other person say/do that affected me?What did I say/do that affected the other person?

 What were my feelings and needs?What were this person’s feelings and needs?

 के NEEDS हरुले गर्दा मलाई/उसलाई त्यस्तो FEEL भयो?:

 What action(s) would help us both fulfill our needs?

 What is a specific, doable action that would help me/the other person?

-Shifting from right/wrong thinking to the level of needs, I’m now operating from an Outward Mindset.
+Shifting from right/wrong thinking to the level of needs, I’m now operating from an Impact-focused Mindset.
 I have a sense that reaching out to this person and addressing both of our concerns in an honest and empathetic way would be most helpful.
 If I dishonor this feeling, I very well understand that I’m going down the path of self-betrayal.
 You know what happens down that path!

 Someone who loves me and is protective of me might warn: why should you be the one who is approaching them first?
 Aren’t they also equally at fault for labeling you as ‘selfish’?
 This person will start mistreating you if you become ’soft’.
 I understand these concerns.
 But what I’m also aware that my choice to reach out does not come from a place of ‘appearing nice’ or ‘giving in’.
 It is a choice made possible by the sincerity of acting in accordance with my values.
 I want to be a person who is calm, thoughtful and resilient- someone who looks at the bigger picture and is able to resolve inevitable differences with other people peacefully.